DOOOOOM/jmpd-docs/Problem Statement.md

     * previous track
     * next track
     * volume control
+* play queue controls
+    * Add track to end
+    * Insert track at position
+    * Remove track
+    * Clear all tracks

+Keyboard shortcuts will be implemented for these commands.
 The interface will combine the pause and play buttons into a single toggle button; displaying the opposite symbol or text of the current play state.

 **3.2 Displayed Information**